getsentry/devservices/README.md

 - `devservices list-dependencies <service-name>`: List all dependencies for a service and whether they are enabled/disabled.
 - `devservices update` Update devservices to the latest version.
 - `devservices purge`: Purge the local devservices cache.
+- `devservices toggle <service-name>`: Toggle the runtime for a service between containerized and local.

 ## Installation